Toulouse vs Olympique Lyonnais

 Toulouse

 Toulouse have experienced a mixed start to their 2024-2025 Ligue 1 campaign, beginning with back-to-back draws in their opening two games.
-A win sandwiched between two losses further highlights the team's inconsistency, with the latest result being a 2-0 defeat to Brest last weekend.
+A win sandwiched between two losses further highlights the team's inconsistency, with their latest result being a 2-0 defeat to Brest last weekend.

-After conceding an early goal, Toulouse had a chance to equalise from the spot, but Zakaria Aboukhlal's miss proved costly.
-Les Violets then conceded a second goal in stoppage time, resulting in their second league defeat in three games.
+After conceding an early goal, Toulouse had a chance to equalise from the penalty spot, but Zakaria Aboukhlal's miss proved costly.
+Les Violets conceded a second goal in stoppage time, resulting in their second league defeat in three games.

 Olympique Lyonnais

 "What did we learn from Sunday?
-We knew it was a big disappointment because when you see the match we played and all the chances we created, we should never have lost, so we were really fired up for this match," Cherki reflected after contributing to the win.
-He was recalling last weekend’s disappointing 3-2 loss to Marseille in the league.
+We knew it was a big disappointment because when you see the match we played and all the chances we created, we should never have lost, so we were really fired up for this match," Cherki reflected after the match.
+He recalled last weekend's disappointing 3-2 loss to Marseille in the league, where Lyon fell short against 10-man Marseille, despite having a numerical advantage for almost the entire game following Leonardo Balerdi’s 5th-minute red card.

-Lyon fell short against 10-man Marseille, despite having a numerical advantage for almost the entire game following Leonardo Balerdi’s 5th-minute red card.
-Les Gones (LLWDL) will now look to build on their success on the European front, aiming to overturn their underwhelming league performance with a win when they travel to Toulouse this weekend.
+Les Gones, with a recent form of LLWDL, will now look to build on their success on the European front.
+They aim to overturn their underwhelming league performance with a win as they travel to Toulouse this weekend.
+A 3—5—2 formation is expected, featuring Alexandre Lacazette and Gift Orban in attack.

 Team form